This call han been published by Spoke 5: Consiglio Nazionale delle Ricerche. - The available budget for this call was of EUR 200'000.00.

 Expected Results:

-The call text (in Italian) has been published on the CNR website.
-The associated application package is available for download.
+The call text (in Italian) was published on the CNR website.

-Proposals will be evaluated on the basis of the following evaluation criteria:
+Proposals are being evaluated on the basis of the following evaluation criteria:

 Proposals will be considered admissible for financing if they obtain at least 70 out of 100 points.
 Evaluation will be carried out by a panel of 3-5 international and highly-qualified scientists, who are not directly involved in the INF-ACT Research Program.
 Reviewers will sign a declaration to exclude possible conflicts of interest before accessing the scientific proposals to be evaluated.